 Network with other arts advocates and fellow DC Collaborative members during membership meetings, workshops, and other community convenings!

 For a more detailed description of the benefits of a DC Collaborative membership, visit our Membership Website.

 We are stewards of equity and access for the arts and humanities education community of practice in Washington, DC.
 Leading up to our 25th anniversary, DC Collaborative's community collaboration and data initiatives are evolving into DC Co-lab, a community platform that will take our collective impact to new heights.
 At the same time, we remain an enthusiastic and integral part of the Kennedy Center's Ensuring the Arts to Any Given Child (AGC) national network.

 Everyone is welcome to be a part of the Co-Lab community.
 As is the nature of a democratic platform such as the Co-Lab, we welcome everyone to be a part of this work, regardless of membership status.
 That being said, the DC Collaborative and in turn our members exist within the larger context of this community and work.

 Together, and as members of the arts and humanities education community of the DC Collaborative you:

-- Evaluate the quality of arts and humanities education programming offered by our members by ensuring completion of student surveys, observing field-trips, and providing feedback.
+Evaluate the quality of arts and humanities education programming by ensuring completion of student surveys, observing field-trips, and providing feedback.